gentoo-mirror/SarahMiaOverlay/README.md

 Budgie by itself comes pretty barebones.
 I recommend you find application for the following parts along with my personal recommendation:

+- Basic desktop icons (home/trash/mounted etc) with budgie-desktop-view (or you can let e.g. nemo do this if you want instead)
 - File Manager (nemo, will also add desktop icons if you want that)
 - Image Viewer (eog - eye of gnome)
 - The usual browser, audio and video players and other applications you want to use